 The International Rescue Committee first began assisting Somalis in the early 1980s following the Somalia-Ethiopian conflict.
-Forced to halt programs due to a resurgence of violence, the IRC restarted relief efforts in 2007, working with local authorities to provide health care, clean water, sanitation and other critical services.
-We also foster development through the creation of jobs and community participation.
-Now as Somalia and its neighbors struggle to recover the effects of a catastrophic drought, the IRC is responding to Somalis’ urgent needs.
+Forced to halt programs due to a resurgence of violence, the IRC restarted relief efforts in 2007, working with local authorities to foster development through the creation of jobs and community participation.
+Now as Somalia and its neighbors struggle to recover from the effects of a catastrophic drought, the IRC is responding to Somalis’ urgent needs.

 How We Help

 - The IRC provides emergency relief to those affected by drought and conflict.